bestwebsoft/kingdom-wordpress-theme/readme.txt

 	License:  GNU General Public License v2 or later
 	Copyright: the Bestwebsoft team, https://github.com/bestwebsoft

-Kingdom incorporates code from Twenty Twelve Theme by Wordpress team, Copyright 2012 Wordpress, released under GPL.
+Kingdom incorporates code from Twenty Twelve Theme by WordPress team, Copyright 2012 WordPress, released under GPL.
 Everything else used in this theme has been created by BestWebSoft, especially for the Phat theme and is distributed under GPL license.

 == Installation ==